 Succession Planning for the CIO

-As "Baby-Boomers" retire institutional and IT experience is lost -- how does a CIO ensure there are experienced internal candidates to file all levels of the management structure in the organization
+As "Baby-Boomers" retire institutional and IT experience is lost -- how does a CIO ensure there are experienced internal candidates to fill all levels of the management structure in the organization

 There is a trend over the last several years is problematic for mid-career IT Professionals who aspire to the CIO's chair.
 Many if not most CIO jobs are filled with outside candidates.